-Shiva Abhishek on Shivaratri is a popular way of worshipping Lord Shiva.
-On this night, the Shivalinga is bathed with water, milk, curd and many other aromatic liquids with offerings of various fruits.
+Shiva Abhishek is a popular way of worshipping Lord Shiva and in Shravan month the cosmos is charged with Shiva tattva which is pure consciousness.
+So this is the time for spiritual seekers to get maximum benefits.
+In this month, the Shiva linga is bathed with water, milk, curd and many other aromatic liquids with offerings of various fruits.
 The verse below from our sacred texts reveals the best way to worship Lord Shiva:

 “Alankaarapriyo Vishnuh, Abhishekpriyah Shivah.”
 This means Vishnu is very fond of Alankaar (fine dress, beautiful ornaments and so on) whereas Lord Shiva is a lover of Abhishek.